reecemillsom/http-request-client/README.md

 1. **Url type string required**.
 This is the url you want to do a request to.
 2. **Options type object**.
 This is to be able to change type of request e.g. POST, GET or maybe change cache rules etc. To see full list of options visit: <https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch> and look at the init param options.
 By default fetch request does a GET request.

-If using fetch be aware the current support of this function is for more recent browser versions, so use it if your not bothered about supporting older versions.
+If using fetch be aware the current support of this function is for more recent browser versions, so use it if your not bothered about supporting older versions or do not need certain functionality.

 ## Examples of requests